-What's in Sugar-Free Gum
+What's in Carb-Free Gum

-While-sugar-free gum contains a long list of various things, the sugar alcohols are the source of carbs in the gum.
+While sugar-free gum contains a long list of various things, the sugar alcohols are the source of carbs in the gum.
 One stick or piece contains 5 calories or less, 1 to 2 grams of total carbs and zero sugar, fat and protein.

 Sugar Alcohol Isn't Carb-Free